Companion planting – your ultimate guide

 Gardening author and designer Marylyn Abbot likes to mix flowers, herbs and vegetables together in long lines at her West Green House gardens.

 ‘My first mission when I came here was to improve the soils and here companion and rotating planting assisted enormously.
 By planting a group of plants with different depth of root systems, this helped break up and improve the structure of the soils.
 A good example of this is planting carrots alongside tomatoes, plants whose roots go more deeply into the soil.
-The tomato is also a super decoy for keeping the rust fly from the carrots,’ Marylyn explains.
+Tomatoes are also a super decoy for keeping the rust fly from the carrots,’ Marylyn explains.

 She adds: ‘Do choose plants that have good manners and do not encroach on each other’s space.
 By rotating crops and annuals the soil is not depleted of nutrients, and it is very enjoyable planting beautiful pictures in different vegetables and annuals each season.'